Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Additional Experimental Details

 \section{Additional Experimental Details}

 In this section, we discuss additional details of our empirical study in Section~\ref{sec:experimentalEvaluation}.
-We provide a description and pseudocode of the heuristic policies (\ref{sec:AppHeuristics}), discuss our choice of fairness metric (\ref{sec:AppExpMetrics}), and provide additional details of our Synthetic and CPAP datasets (\ref{sec:appSynthdata}, \ref{sec:appCPAPdata}).
+We provide a description and pseudocode of the heuristic policies (\ref{sec:AppHeuristics}), discuss our choice of fairness metric (\ref{sec:AppExpMetrics}), and provide additional details of our Synthetic dataset (\ref{sec:appSynthdata}).

-Code and instructions needed to reproduce these experimental results are included in the supplemental material.
+Code and instructions needed to reproduce these experimental results are included at: \url{https://github.com/crherlihy/prob_fair_rmab}.
 All results presented in this paper are bootstrapped over 100 simulation iterations, with a time horizon $T=180$, cohort size $N=100$, and budget $k=20$, unless otherwise noted.
 We utilize seeds to ensure reproducible variation for each randomized parameter, including actualized transitions in each simulation.
 We have run simulations on an Intel(R) Core i7 CPU with 16Gb of RAM.
 Simulations are configurable via configuration files; runs are trivially parallelizable via these configuration files.